-Registration for Highline's District Cohorts are open for the 2018-19 school year.
+Registration for Highline's District Cohorts open in June for the 2019-2020 school year.
 Please sign up on the Professional Development page on the district website.
 Please contact Barbara Edwards with questions.

 To learn more about each component go to the National Board Certified Teachers website.